GM seen step away from giving up on Opel for good

-FRANKFURT (Reuters) - Just hours after General Motors (GM.N) abruptly fired Karl-Friedrich Stracke as chief executive of Opel last week, industry observers were already beginning to ask whether it was time to start writing the troubled European unit’s epitaph.
+FRANKFURT, July 16 (Reuters) - Just hours after General Motors abruptly fired Karl-Friedrich Stracke as chief executive of Opel last week, industry observers were already beginning to ask whether it was time to start writing the troubled European unit’s epitaph.

 All for nothing as everything appears to be up in the air again, including killing off the brand, even if company sources argue one person’s departure changes little.
 GM and Opel have not commented publicly on the reasons for Stracke’s removal, other than to say he would “take on special assignments” at GM.